ASendellPrice/IIB-rtd/docs/source/sop_guide/resources_tools/example_bioinformatics.rst

 The following equipment and software are required to perform quality control of sequencing datasets:

 **Hardware:**

-  - PC or equivalent workstation capable of accessing the laboratory’s production server
+  - PC or equivalent workstation capable of accessing the laboratory’s production server.

 **Software:**

-  - SSH client software (e.g. PuTTY, Windows Subsystem for Linux, MobaXterm) for connecting to the laboratory’s production server
+  - SSH client software (e.g. PuTTY, Windows Subsytem for Linux, MobaXterm, etc.) for connecting to the laboratory’s production server and datastore.

-  - Production version of the QC pipeline installed and configured on the production server
+  - Production version of the QC pipeline installed and configured on the production server.

+  - Web browser for accessing the AutoQC database (http://10.0.2.25/autoqc).

 **Network access:**

-  - Access to the laboratory’s network with the sequence server mapped as a network drive
+  - Access to the laboratory’s network with the sequencing server mapped as a network drive.

-  - User account with adequate permissions to read/write sequencing data and QC outputs
+  - User account with adequate permissions to read/write sequencing data and QC outputs.

+**Databases:**

+  - Active user account on the AutoQC database, with bioinformatician-level authorisation to review QC metrics, record explanatory notes, and manage sample pass/fail status.